GriffinRidgeback/UCI/README.md

 ### Step 5 - From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject
 The final step in the processing is to do the analysis.
 The dataset is grouped by __SubjectID__ and __Activity__ and the columns associated with the grouping are summarized via the mean function.
 The output of the analysis is written to the local file system using __write.table__ with no specific options other than the defaults; the name of the output file is __tidy_data.txt__ and can be read back into R for verification using __tidy  <- read.table("./tidy_data.txt", header=TRUE)__ and then viewing the **tidy** variable.

+**Note**: For some reason, when reading the data back in, the parentheses which enclose the variable names are replaced with periods.
+So, *μ(tBodyAccMeanX)* becomes *μ.tBodyAccMeanX.* instead.
+No solution for this improper substitution was found prior to the completion of the project.

 ##### __References__:
 ###### 1. [*Data Science, Wearable Computing and the Battle for the Throne as World’s Top Sports Brand*](http://www.insideactivitytracking.com/data-science-activity-tracking-and-the-battle-for-the-worlds-top-sports-brand/)